 While at Coolfire Solutions I worked on client projects and designed the customer portal for Coolfire's new Ronin platform.
 The goal was to create a unified vision for a new SaaS product.

 This project included designs for the public website, the developer dashboard (not shown), as well as sample applications to demonstrate the platform features.
 Part of Ronin's value prop was simplicity of development, Ronin makes building apps easy and fast.
 To demonstrate this I designed a custom chat app which was built by a developer in about a week using Ronin's tools.

 The public website was challenging because I had to account for two key personas.
-The first was a Technology VP, somebody in a leadership position looking to save time, money, or both build their next application.
+The first was a Technology VP, somebody in a leadership position looking to save time, money, or both while building their next application.
 This persona was looking for detailed information about pricing, platform value, time and cost savings, and how the platform scales.
 I worked closely with some sales teammates to understand their existing clients and what information is often requested to close the deals.

 The other persona was a Developer, the boots on the ground actually using the platform to build things.
 They were looking for documentation about specific features, tutorials to get started, and flexibility in how they could use the tools.
 To understand the developer persona more I interviewed our in-house teams, seeking to understand how they evaluate and use different technology for their own projects.

 We needed our product to appeal to the Technology VP as our sales teams informed us they often write the check.
 Yet we also needed to appeal to developers as they actually use the product.
 If developers had friction they might bubble up concerns to leadership who would drop the platform.